simplybusiness/version-forget-me-not/README.md

          - uses: simplybusiness/version-forget-me-not@v1
            env:
              ACCESS_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-             # The file path where you keep the version of gem.
+             # Change to the file path where you keep the Gem's version.
              # It is usually `lib/<gem name>/version.rb` or in the gemspec file.
              VERSION_FILE_PATH: "<PATH>"